phlpm/phlpm/README.md

 # Philadelphia Perl Mongers

 Once a month, we meet and someone gives a presentation about technical issues about Perl, or the world surrounding Perl.
-Past talks include JSON, Perl 6, Perl in the real world, Regular Expressions, and more.
+Past topics include programming best practices, grammars, graphQL, reactive programming, anagrams, Perl 5 core maintenance, and more.
 Generally our speakers come from within phl.pm, but from time to time we bring in a guru from elsewhere in the Perl community.

-## Meetup page
+## Upcoming events
-All of our meetings are listed on [our meetup page](https://www.meetup.com/Philadelphia-Perl-Mongers/).
+Our upcoming meetings are listed on [our events page](https://phl.matatu.org).

 ## Next meeting